varunpyasi/ATOM/README.md

-# ATOM
+# TTP - The Teaton Photography
-This is just a learning project for me
+Project for learning and creating app for TTP.